Outpatient MAT Opioid Treatment Program

 Attend and participate in all clinical staff meetings and trainings

-Candidates are required to have a master's degree in one of the behavioral sciences or related fields from an accredited college/university, and to have obtained licensure in their designated field
+Candidates are required to have a master's degree in one of the behavioral sciences or related fields from an accredited college or university and on track to obtain licensure in their designated field

 Required experience with completing DAs, treatment plans and clinical case notes